Catch 'em if You Can

 "Catch 'em if You Can" is the eighteenth episode of the fifteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on April 25, 2004.
+The episode was written by Ian Maxtone-Graham and directed by Matthew Nastuk.

+In this episode, Bart and Lisa refuse to accompany Homer and Marge to their uncle's birthday, so the parents decide to have a romantic vacation by themselves in Miami instead.
+When the children learn where they went, they decide to pursue their parents.
+The episode was well received by critics.

 Plot

 Bart lectures the other students on the bus on the topic of water balloons.
-After he hits Lisa with one she fights with him all the way home.
-Marge stops them and tells the pair that they are going to Ohio to celebrate Uncle Tyrone's birthday.
+After he hits Lisa with one, she fights with him all the way home.
+Marge stops them after Maggie is accidentally thrown into a box of cat litter and tells the pair that they are going to Ohio to celebrate Uncle Tyrone's birthday.
 Bart and Lisa are saddened with the idea as Tyrone complained last year about why he is still alive.
 Homer and Marge relent and allow the kids to stay home; but Marge insists they do one family activity together.
 They all rent a romantic film; Bart and Lisa are unimpressed by it such that they ruin any moment the film might have created for Homer and Marge.

 Homer and Marge look forward to their trip without the children as they ruin every possible chance of intimacy for them.
 At the airport the next day, they see people in another queue, dressed in Hawaiian shirts and skimpy tops, going to Miami.
 This causes them to reminisce on their less-than-stellar honeymoon at a beach billboard in a run-down area of Springfield.
 On a whim, they decide to forego visiting Tyrone and get on the plane to Miami as a second honeymoon.
 As the flight is overbooked, they are upgraded to first-class, much to their delight.

 Bart, Lisa and Grampa learn on the news that the hotel in Dayton where Marge and Homer are supposed to be staying has been completely wiped out by a tornado.
 They suddenly get a call from Marge, informing them that all is well.
 Suspicious, Bart uses last-call return to find out the last incoming phone number and discovers their parents are in Miami.
 He and Lisa get Grampa to take them there.